 Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

-In Nevada, a rental agreement can be established either orally or through a written document.
+In Nevada, a lease agreement can be established either orally or through a written lease document.
 Once the tenant starts living on your rental property, the statewide landlord-tenant laws automatically kick in and grant both landlords and tenants certain rights and responsibilities.

 As a property owner, understanding your rights and responsibilities is key to running a successful rental investment in Nevada.
 The following are the basics of the Nevada landlord-tenant law.